logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz19/BUIDLn.md

 ![tables merge properly with bijection](imgs/06-with-bijection.png)

-Let's now proceed with merging the @coingecko chart-data into $PIVOTS.
+Let's now proceed with merging the @coingecko chart-data into $QUOTES.

 ### ... one more thing: merge()-as-Result